SystemsCyber/DriverIDCode/DownsampledCode/README.md

 # DownsampledCode Data Processing

 ## Overview
 The **DownsampledCode** folder contains R scripts designed to process high-resolution driving data from various sources (VBOX, CANbus, and heart rate) into a single downsampled CSV.
 The scripts align and synchronize the data, calculating the mean for each 1-second interval.
 Additional derived metrics, such as **cumulative_distance_meters** and **cyberattack_active**, are also generated.
+Survey answers from each participant are included.
+The survey questions are from the MMDBQ (Modified Manchester Driver Behavior Questionnaire) and are used to generate GRiPS (General Risk Propensity Scale).

 ### Key Features:
 - Downsamples high-resolution data to 1-second intervals.